 Enable spell check for your app.
 It helps users enter text quickly and confidently.
 (Spell check can be enabled by means of the RichEdit control).
 When the user types a word that is not found in the dictionary and then presses the space bar, a wavy red underline appears beneath the misspelled word.
 Tapping the misspelled word invokes the spell-check menu on which the user can correct the misspelling or ignore it, as shown here.

 Because users often tend to use multiple modes of text input for productivity apps, consider supporting alternative ways to enter text, such as pen input.
 Enabling users to "ink in" text and to doodle in their notes and documents in your app delights them and enables them to enter text quickly and naturally with a pen.
-See The mouse, the pen, the keyboard, and a touch-first world for more information on the various input methods.
+See Guidelines for common user interactions for more information on the various input methods.

 In many productivity scenarios, including document creation and consumption, users need to select text.
 Enable selection for text that is typed by users so that they can edit it.
 Text that comes from other users includes email body text or other text that is likely to be copied.
 Here's a look at the text-selection experience.